 April 3, 1968: Students rule ancient cities in early educational video games

-Students play The Sumerian Game, recognized as the world’s first educational video game.
+In 1968, students played The Sumerian Game, recognized as the world’s first educational video game.
 It was originally designed by Mabel Addis, recognized as the world’s first video game writer.

 The use of technology in education has become ubiquitous, especially in the age of online learning.
 Educational games have become established as a valuable educational tool, offering students the opportunity to apply and engage with concepts they might otherwise just read about.
 For example, grade-school students learn about supply and demand from simple computer games simulating a lemonade stand.
 Medical students learn about anatomy and even witness simulated surgeries using virtual reality.
 The origins of today’s complex educational games can be traced back to The Sumerian Game, a simple computer game recognized as the world’s first educational video game.